yoyo-16-coder/Learning_Python/README.md

   Also do follow me to track updates!

 ## Feedback & Collaboration 🤝
 If anyone would like to suggest some better ways, or better code or anything really, please open an issue or start a discussion.
-See the CONTRIBUTING.md file to learn how to open issues or send pull requests.
+See the [Contributing.md file](.github/CONTRIBUTING.md) to learn how to open issues or send pull requests.

 Constructive critism and feedbacks are always welcomed.